-- (1) Wikipedia has good articles on many of the topics covered in this course. - (2) Basic Category Theory, by Tom Leinster, is a great introduction to category theory and is freely available on the arXiv. - (3) Abstract and Concrete Categories: The Joy of Cats, by Jiři Adámek, Horst Herrlich and George E. Strecker is available online and is a detailed introduction to category theory. - (4) Categories and homological algebra: An introduction to derived categories, by Pierre Schapira, is a set of course notes available online that covers some of the topics that we will be covering. - (5) The nLab is a wiki for category theory and higher category theory.
-It is more advanced, but it's a great resource once you are ready for it.
+- (1) Wikipedia has good articles on many of the topics covered in this course. - (2) An introduction to homological algebra, by Charles Weibel, is the standard reference book for the subject.
+The pdfs are available from the UF library. - (3) Basic Category Theory, by Tom Leinster, is a great introduction to category theory and is freely available on the arXiv. - (4) Abstract and Concrete Categories: The Joy of Cats, by Jiři Adámek, Horst Herrlich and George E. Strecker is available online and is a detailed introduction to category theory. - (5) The nLab is a wiki for category theory and higher category theory.
+It is more advanced, but it's a great resource if you're willing to dive in.